Tag: Chi Onwurah

 The below Parliamentary question was asked by Chi Onwurah on 2015-02-12.

-To ask Mr Chancellor of the Exchequer, how much his Department spent on training in each of the last three financial years.
+To ask Mr Chancellor of the Exchequer, what the average number of days training of full-time equivalent staff employed in his Department was in each of the last three financial years.

 Andrea Leadsom